We use the

 If you know how to do this efficiently in SQL, let me know!↩︎

-just because your results are at the low end does not necessarily imply
+results are at the low end does not necessarily imply that it is

 This is very true and I’ve updated the post accordingly.
 However, if you like me already are an age outlier while your kid is too young to act as your alibi companion, I miss the courage to also be a total skill outlier… But that’s my problem and just motivates me to train more (if time permits) before signing up. 😏↩︎

 From readings on speedsolving.com I now learned that there exist (partial) 40+ rankings, which can help to assess the skill level in that age bracket in more detail.
 My interest was in the skill level of the overall cubing population though.↩︎